Intro

 Running this test obviously gives a red bar, since we haven't implemented any logic yet.

-The most simple way to implement this functionality, would be to check in the setter of the Name property whether there exists a lock on this property or not.
+The most simple way to implement this functionality, would be to check in the setter of the Name

 If a lock exists, we should not change the value of the property, otherwise we allow the change.